-As a school, we have a legal duty to prevent extremism, and as a result, we are adopting the guidance of the Leicester Safeguarding Children Board.
+As a school, we have a legal duty to prevent extremism, and as a result, we are adopting the guidance of the Leicester Safeguarding Partnership Board.
 To read this information, please click here.

 Any concerns about children are passed through the members of staff who are trained as “Designated Safeguarding Leads” in the school in compliance with the “sharing of information” guidance.

 As of 2nd September 2019, Keeping Children Safe in Education was updated.

 Our policy and procedures have also been updated to incorporate the changes.

 What to do if you are concerned about a child.